Temps and termites are on the rise. Schedule your free inspection today.

 • Hobo spiders can be found in places that have cracks and crevices where they can hide.

-• Hobo spiders are poor climbers and most commonly found in basements and cellars.
+• Hobo spiders are poor climbers and are most commonly found in basements and cellars.

-• Male hobo spiders are responsible for more bites as they wander into buildings during their early-autumn mating season.
+• Male hobo spiders wander into buildings during their early autumn mating season.

-• Hobo spiders are most commonly encountered in Northwestern states in the U.S. but is rapidly expanding its range in recent years.
+• Hobo spiders are most commonly encountered in Northwestern states in the U.S. but are rapidly expanding their range in recent years.

 Wolf spider bites